-PimNode contains several pure virtual methods (e.g., join_multicast_group() that is used to join a multicast group on an interface) that must be implemented by a class that inherits PimNode.
-For example, XrlPimNode is a class that uses PimNode as a base class, and that implements XRL-based communication mechanisms between PimNode and other XORP components such as the MFEA and MLD/IGMP modules.
+PimNode contains several pure virtual methods (e.g., join\multicast\group() is used to join a multicast group on an interface) that must be implemented by a class that inherits PimNode.
+For example, XrlPimNode is a class that uses PimNode as a base class; XrlPimNode uses XRL-based communication mechanisms between PimNode and other XORP components such as the MFEA and MLD/IGMP modules.

-By default, PimNode is disabled; therefore it must be explicitly enabled, and then started.
+By default, PimNode is disabled; therefore, on startup it must be enabled explicitly.